KeeVeeGames/Shady.gml/README.md

 </details>

 ## Additional features
-* **Correct line numbers in shader error messages**.
+* #### Correct line numbers in shader error messages.
   As a result of fixing an issue with expanded shaders producing unintuitive line numbers in GameMaker error messages, those line numbers turned out even more correct than GameMaker's ones.
 By default, for some reason, GameMakers padds by ±1 line off of the actual line in error messages, with Shady-preprocessed shaders the lines are now fully correct.
-* **GMEdit support**.
+* #### GMEdit support.
   Parallel to the development of this tool, some pull requests to [GMEdit](https://github.com/YellowAfterlife/GMEdit) were made by me which made its shader editor much more usable.
 Additionally, you can now load custom shader APIs into GMEdit, so there's a **Shady** API available with current releases that adds auto-completion for its directives.
   <details>
     <summary><b>Preview</b></summary>